getlantern/lantern-controller/README.md

  9. Open /admin/index.jsp of your app in a browser
  10. Click "Pause Invites"
  11. Visit `https://<your app id>.appspot.com/admin/invites.html` (this is just to get a CSRF cookie, as in the section **CSRF Protection** above.)
- 12. visit `https://<your app id>.appspot.com/admin/latest.html` and enter details for the latest version that this controller knows about.
+ 12. Visit `https://<your app id>.appspot.com/admin/latest.html` and enter details for the latest version that this controller knows about.

 ## i18n